ibachrachel/Credit_Risk_Analysis/README.md

 In 2019, more than 19 million Americans had at least one unsecured personal loan.
 That's a record-breaking number!
 Personal lending is growing faster than credit card, auto, mortgage, and even student debt.
 With such incredible growth, FinTech firms are storming ahead of traditional loan processes.
 By using the latest machine learning techniques, these FinTech firms can continuously analyze large amounts of data and predict trends to optimize lending.

-Fast lending, a peer-to-peer lending services company ML is being used to assess credit risk
-Quick and reliable loan experience
-ML will be more accurate identification for good candidates for loans: lower default rates Assist lead data scientist is implementing this plan:
-Build and evaluate many ML models to see which works best for the data → evaluate their performance and see how well the model predicts data

-The lead data scientist, Jill, has asked you to create the same development environment that she is using.
-This step will help you run the code smoothly without conflicts.
+A peer-to-peer lending services company, Fast Lending, is looking to use machine learning to assess credit risk.
+By using machine learning (ML), they hope to create a quicker and more reliable loan experience.
+ML will have a high accuracy identification rate for good candidates for loans, which in turn could allow for lower default rates and other positive results.
+The lead scientist, Jill will need help to implent this plan by building and evaluating many ML models to see which works best for the data.
+It's important to evaluate the model's performance to see how well it could predict data.

 *Purpose*